-Women in pre-colonial Philippines have attained greater equality in society than what was common in many parts of the world.
-Most indigenous communities across the Philippines have at least one babaylan (visayan term for shaman) in their clan or community.
+Women in the pre-colonial Philippines have attained greater equality in society than what was common in many parts of the world.
+Most indigenous communities across the Philippines have at least one babaylan (the visayan term for a shaman) in their clan or community.
 They have many names such as baglan, djin, mananambal (healer) and babaylanes, among others.
 They are the earliest leaders among the various tribes in the Philippine archipelago.
 The babaihon or women datus have also ascended the chieftainship.
-Her strength lies in healing, wisdom and performing sacred tasks such as planting, weaving, dancing, and chanting.
-Her greatest strength lies in her ability to mediate between people and spirits especially those who control nature.
+Her strength is measured in her skill in healing, wisdom and performing sacred tasks such as planting, weaving, dancing, and chanting.
+However, her greatest power lies in her ability to mediate between people and spirits especially those who control nature.

 Since nature is unconquerable, those who have the ability to concentrate this force are believed to possess great powers.
 According to Cacayan, the “shaman woman who was once considered superior, may be equal to her male counterpart in status, but she is special in that she renders her gift not only through healing, but also through hard work, child-rearing, creation, and peacekeeping.”